atakanaltok/awesome-useful-websites/README.md

 - <https://www.apollo.io/> - Search, engage and convert over 250 million contacts at over 60 million companies with Apollo’s sales intelligence and engagement platform
 - <https://vocus.io/> - Personalize email campaigns, track and automate email followups, schedule appointments, sync with your CRM, and collaborate with your team

-#### Office Programs

-- <https://www.toptal.com/finance/financial-consultants/powerpoint-presentation-tips-and-hacks> - PowerPoint Presentations explained with GIFs

 ### Trends

 - <https://trends.google.com/trends/?geo=US>
 - <https://trends.google.com/trends/hottrends/visualize>
 - <https://www.statista.com/>
 - <https://books.google.com/ngrams> - Grapher showing how phrases have occurred in a corpus of books over the selected years

-### Creating Websites

-- <https://super.so/> ($) - Create websites with nothing but Notion.
-Custom domains, themes, password-protection, and more—no code required
-- <https://vsble.me/> (~$) - For creatives to effortlessly showcase their work with a website

 ### Meetings